Konamiman/Nextor/docker/README.md

 > exit                                # the container is cleaned up on exit
 > ```
 >
-> The `.devcontainer/` config the scaffolder drops uses the same idea under
+> The `.devcontainer/` config included in the project templates uses the same
-> the hood: VS Code keeps one long-lived container running and `docker
+> idea under the hood: VS Code keeps one long-lived container running and
-> exec`s into it for each build.
+> `docker exec`s into it for each build.
 >
 > A related question: does dropping `--rm` keep the container "live" for
 > reuse?
 No — without `--rm` the container still stops as soon as its command